cyborgway-org/awesome-transhumanism/LIST.md

 - [lifespan.io](https://www.lifespan.io/crowdfunding/) - Crowdfunding the cure for aging.

+- [molecule.to](https://www.molecule.to) - Decentralized scientific research financing platform that functions as a marketplace for academics seeking funding and individuals interested in investing in scientific research initiatives.
+They "connect leading researchers to funds by transforming intellectual property and development into a liquid and easily investable asset.

-- [vitadao.com](https://vitadao.com) - VitaDAO is a community owned collective funding early stage longevity research.
+- [VitaDAO.com](https://vitadao.com) - VitaDAO is a community owned collective funding early stage longevity research.
 We discover and fund the most promising longevity research.
 We are funding early stage research, and try to turn it into biotech companies.
 Members can join VitaDAO by purchasing VITA tokens  or earning them through contributions of work or Intellectual Property.

+- [LabDAO.xyz](https://www.labdao.xyz) - Open tools accelerate progress.
+An open, community-run network of wet & dry laboratories accelerating progress in the life sciences.

+- [PsyDAO.io](https://psydao.io) - PsyDAO will revolutionize R&D and ownership of psychedelics IP using the permissionless, trustless, decentralized, and censorship-resistant web, web3.

+- [AntidoteDAO.org](https://www.antidotedao.org) - AntidoteDAO is the first DAO directly funding various Cancer Research Initiatives.
+Our mission is to directly fund cancer research, making it more democratic, transparent, and collaborative in the process.

 ### Challenges for Science